 TGah Editor: Change the paragraph below as follows (#9047):

 Because the PARTIAL_AID and COLOR values obtained from received PPDUs are not globally unique, an S1G STA that has classified a PPDU as a member PPDU based on PARTIAL_AID and/or COLOR may additionally use the information contained in a valid MAC header (i.e., neither A1 nor A2 field contain a MAC address that corresponds to a STA that is a member of the same BSS as known at the STA) from an MPDU carried in the received PPDU to change the classification of the PPDU to a nonmember PPDU.
-If the classification of a PPDU is changed from member to nonmember PPDU, then the STA shall reload the RID counter to the value that the RID counter had at the time of the receipt of the PHY-RXSTART.indication primitive corresponding to this PPDU minus the difference between the current time and that time.
+If the classification of a PPDU is changed from member to nonmember PPDU, then the STA shall:

+Reload the RID counter to the value that the RID counter had at the time of the receipt of the PHY-RXSTART.indication primitive corresponding to this PPDU minus the difference between the current time and that time and

+Update the RID counter according to the rules for a nonmember PPDU.

 TGah Editor: Change the paragraph below as follows (#9041):

-A S1G STA upon receiving a member PPDU shall start the RID counter at the end of the received S1G PPDU, except when the PPDU either contains a valid nonzero Duration field that updates the NAV, as described in 10.3.2.4 (Setting and resetting the NAV), or it is intended to the S1G STA.
+If the RID counter is updated then it shall start counting down at the end of the received S1G PPDU, except when the PPDU either contains a valid nonzero Duration field that is used for setting the NAV, as described in 10.3.2.4 (Setting and resetting the NAV), or it is intended to the S1G STA.
 In both of these cases the RID shall be reset.

 10.55 Generation of PV1 MPDUs and header compression procedure